iamcedd1/doctor-web/README.md

 #### `Routing`

-MediLink Boilerplate uses react-router-config for routing configuration.
+Boilerplate uses react-router-config for routing configuration.

 `React Router Config` is a static route configuration helpers for React Router.
 With the introduction of React Router v4, there is no longer a centralized route configuration.